Entropy measures as geometrical tools in the study of cosmology: The Raychaudhuri equation

 One concludes that any initially converging hypersurface-orthogonal congruence must continue to converge and within the finite proper time $\tau \leq - 3\theta_0^{-1}$ will lead to crossing of geodesics (a caustic) which means that matter obeying the SEC cannot cause geodesic deviation but will increase the rate of convergence in accordance with the fact that the SEC causes gravitation to be attractive~\cite{carroll2004spacetime}.
 The aim to define the entropy by the average convergence/divergence of the geodesics in a congruence will be tantamount to establish that the SEC will cause initially decreasing entropy to continue to decrease.

-The Raychaudhuri equation for the expansion is a first-order nonlinear Ricatti equation and hence of the same type as equation (4) for which the solution, Equation~\eqref{curvature}, has the same form as the Jacobi equation.
+The Raychaudhuri equation for the expansion is a first-order nonlinear Riccati equation and hence of the same type as equation (4) for which the solution, Equation~\eqref{curvature}, has the same form as the Jacobi equation.

 If we set $\theta = 3 F ' / F$ the Raychaudhuri equation is transformed to

 which is a harmonic oscillator equation.
 As pointed out above, $\theta$ may be identified with the derivative of the entropy, so that according to (2) for the entropy $S=\ln F$ here, $F$ may be identified with an effective geodesic deviation.